ModECI/MDF/examples/PyTorch/PyTorch_MDF/benchmark_script/readme.md

 Also, on successful command execution, the code runs a demo metric evaluation of the convolution.py script displaying results for both Pytorch and MDF models.

 ## Available Models
-The benchmarking code automatically identifies available and viable models in the specidied directory.
+The benchmarking script automatically identifies available and viable models in the specidied directory.
 These models should have corresponding `.py` files containing the necessary functions for benchmarking: `get_example_imput()` and `get_pytorch_model()`.

 ## Benchmarking Process
 The benchmarking code follows these steps: